rwoldberg/ldata-ha/README.md

 # Known Issues (Leviton Lacking support)

-- CT clamp and Breaker lifetime values are only available via triggering a Poll request then WS gets a update
+- CT clamp and Breaker lifetime values are only available via triggering a Poll request then WS gets a update **(NOTE as of WHEM firmware v2.1.0 these lifetime values no longer function)**
 - BLErssi on 2-pole breakers always 0 due to not reporting from Leviton

 <br>